 Talent asking Participant to report adverse effects

-At the end of the 30 minutes of stimulation, turn off the device [1] and remove the electrodes from the Participant [2-TXT].
+At the end of the 30 minutes of stimulation, turn off the device [1] and remove the electrodes from the Participant.
+Administer a total of 12 tDCS sessions over 4 weeks [2-TXT].

 Talent turning off device